Correlation vs. Causation | Difference, Designs & Examples

 There are two main reasons why correlation isn’t causation.
 These problems are important to identify for drawing sound scientific conclusions from research.

 The third variable problem means that a confounding variable affects both variables to make them seem causally related when they are not.
 For example, ice cream sales and violent crime rates are closely correlated, but they are not causally linked with each other.
 Instead, hot temperatures, a third variable, affects both variables separately.
+Failing to account for third variables can lead research biases to creep into your work.

-The directionality problem is when two variables correlate and might actually have a causal relationship, but it’s impossible to conclude which variable causes changes in the other.
+The directionality problem occurs when two variables correlate and might actually have a causal relationship, but it’s impossible to conclude which variable causes changes in the other.
 For example, vitamin D levels are correlated with depression, but it’s not clear whether low vitamin D causes depression, or whether depression causes reduced vitamin D intake.

-You’ll need to use an appropriate research design to distinguish between correlational and causal relationships.
+You’ll need to use an appropriate research design to distinguish between correlational and causal relationships:

 In a correlational research design, you collect data on your variables without manipulating them.